 - at how little government really understands about business,

 - at how much business arrogantly thinks it does not need government, and

-- at how poor civil society and the voluntary sector are in money terms, yet how rich in human capital, ideas and inspiration.
+- at how poor civil society and the voluntary sector are in money terms, yet how rich in human capital, ideas, innovation and inspiration.

 My focus on business, government and cities reflects my experience – founding a successful business and advising many others, winning elections in London against the odds, and supporting a multiplicity of community causes as a volunteer and in governance roles.

 Of course the catch-phrase “we’re all in it together” was famously adopted – and then largely discredited – by Britain’s erstwhile prime minister, David Cameron, to justify the austerity programme back in 2010.

 Still, the underlying sentiment remains profoundly right, going way beyond just one government at one point in time.
 Simply put, we all have just one life to live on this one planet.
 How good and how fair and how lasting that is depends on decisions we take together.